m0dular/Mel-Bipson-Bank/README.md

 * -g: Google drive project name.
 Can be a string.
 Name of the directory under your Google Drive account you want to upload files to.
 * -s: Chat server IP address.
 Can be a string, default to irc.twitch.tv.
 IP address for the chat server the bot will try to connect to.
 Change this if you are connecting to a private chat or different irc server.
 * -p: Port.
 Can be a number, default to 443.
 Port used to connect to the chat servers.
 Change this if you need to use a custom port.
+* -dbn: PSQL database name.
+Can be a string.
+The PSQL database the bot will attempt to connect to.
+* -dbh: PSQL host name.
+Can be a string, default to localhost.
+The PSQL host the bot will attempt to connect to.
+* -dbp: PSQL port.
+Can be an int, default to 5432.
+The port over which the bot will attempt to connect to the PSQL database.
+* -dbu: PSQL user.
+Can be a string, default to postgres.
+The user the bot will attempt to connect to the database as.
+* -dbpw: PSQL password.
+Can be a string.
+The password the bot will use when attempting to connect to PSQL.

+# TODO

+* Refactor the code, create a package and split into multiple files.
+* Come up with a better way to handle using either PSQL or text files.

 # License